-- Assessment performed to identify system security gaps and region or location where a service may need to be enabled based on pre-dispatch information. - The gap assessment will identify any forecast shortfalls in required inertia (MWs) and system strength requirements (minimum system security requirement and stable voltage waveform requirement).
+- Assessment performed to identify system security gaps and region or location where a service may need to be enabled based on pre-dispatch information. - The gap assessment will identify any forecast shortfalls in required inertia (MWs) and system strength requirements.